 Your preparation for application to dental programs should always begin with assessment of your individual candidacy.
-Use the ACE Assessment as a guide to self-assess and plan to speak with a Pre-Health Advisor about your progress.
+Use the Pre-Health Pillars Candidacy Assessment as a guide to self-assess and plan to speak with a Pre-Health Advisor about your progress.

 AADSAS: Associated American Dental Schools Application Services

 - This application is used for the majority of dental schools in the United States and some international schools.

 TMDSAS: Texas Medical and Dental Schools Application Service